opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/UseDecisionRecords.md

 # Decision Records

-[TODO - Not precise] An OTP Decision Record is a justified software design choice that addresses a functional or non-functional requirement that is significant.
-[Architectural Decision Records](https://adr.github.io/) is a similar concept, but we have widened the scope to include any relevant decision about the OTP development.
+[TODO - Not precise] An OTP Decision Record is a justified software design choice that addresses a significant functional or non-functional requirement.
+[Architectural Decision Records](https://adr.github.io/) is a similar concept, but we have widened the scope to include any relevant decision about OTP development.

 ## Process